-Relationships with Martin Gas Sales and Southwest Energy LP
+Relationships with Martin Gas Sales and Southwest Energy LP (Kiewit)

-Ershel C. Redd, one of our directors, has an immediate family member who is an officer of Martin Gas Sales, which is a subsidiary of Martin Midstream Partners LP ("Martin") and an immediate family member who is an officer and part owner of Southwest Energy LP ("Southwest Energy") from and to whom the Partnership purchases and sells natural gas and NGL products.
-The following table shows the Partnership's transactions with each of these entities during 2013.
+Ershel C. Redd, one of our directors, has an immediate family member who is an officer of Martin Gas Sales, which is a subsidiary of Martin Midstream Partners LP ("Martin") and an immediate family member who is an officer and part owner of Southwest Energy LP ("Southwest Energy"), a subsidiary of Kiewit Midstream LLC, from and to whom the Partnership purchases and sells natural gas and NGL products.
+The following table shows the Partnership's transactions with each of these entities during 2014.

-Sales (In millions)
+Sale es Pur chases

 (In mi llions)

-Martin Gas \$ 7.3 \$ 1.2
+Martin Gas \$ 10.7 \$ 3.3

-Southwest Energy 3.8 16.3
+Southwest Energy 2.1 1.8